Main themes in the first part of the study

-At University of Twente we organize education in modules, four a year, that integrate all important subjects of study.
+At University of Twente, we organise education in modules, four a year, that integrate all important subjects of study.
 You apply your knowledge in projects to get to grips with current, societal topics and design viable solutions.

-In this module you will dive into the world of computer security and cybercrime.
+In this module, you will dive into computer security and cybercrime.
 You will understand how hacking technologies work and you will get an introduction in modern public administration.

 You learn how: